brian32768/VHPA-mapping/README.md

 I think it's like this:

+1. Test on Bellman.
+Start in source/VHPA_mapping/

-1. Put all the data in the static_content folder on the server.
+2. Copy all the data in the static_content folder on the server.
+(Takes time.
+Do only once.)

+    scp -r server/static_content/* w6gkd.com:map.w6gkd.com/data

-2. Copy all the files from the client/dist folder to the server.
+3. Copy all the files from the client/dist folder to the server.

+    scp -r client/dist/* w6gkd.com:map.w6gkd.com/

 ## Resources